 - you or your partner don’t receive an income support payment from Centrelink or Department of Veterans’ Affairs, for example JobSeeker, Disability Support Pension, Age Pension.

-Rent will be 25% of your total assessable household income before tax if your income changes and it’s less than the moderate rent limits.
+Subsidised rent - 25% of your total assessable household income before tax if your income is less than the moderate rent limits.

-Supported tenancies that meet the community housing eligibility criteria and have an approved package of support attached to their tenancy will be charged a maximum rent that is no more than the total of both:
+Supported tenancies will be charged a maximum rent that is no more than both:

 - 25% of gross non-Commonwealth Rent Assessment income